bsquizz/pysurge/example/README.md

     @property
     def max_duration(self):
-        # How long we think each worker should take at a maximum
+        # How long we think each test instance takes to run at a maximum
         return 180

     def setup(self):